Tristan McKee

 Tristan McKee (born August 3, 2010) is an American professional stock car racing driver.
-He last competed part-time in the ARCA Menards Series and the ARCA Menards Series East, driving the No. 77 Chevrolet SS for Spire Motorsports, and the No. 82 Chevrolet SS for Pinnacle Racing Group.
-He also last competed part-time in the ARCA Menards Series West, driving the No. 77 Chevrolet SS for Spire Motorsports.
-Additionally, he last competed in the TA2 Trans Am Series class in the No. 28 Spire Motorsports/Gainbridge/SLR-M1 Chevrolet Camaro.
+He currently competes part-time in the ARCA Menards Series and the ARCA Menards Series West, full-time in the ARCA Menards Series East, driving the No. 77 Chevrolet SS for Pinnacle Racing Group, part-time in the NASCAR Craftsman Truck Series, driving the No. 77 Chevrolet Silverado RST for Spire Motorsports, and full-time in the Mazda MX-5 Cup, driving the No. 7 for BSI Racing.

+He is the 2026 ARCA Menards Series East champion.

 Racing career

-McKee has previously competed in series such as the CARS Pro Late Model Tour, where he be came the series' youngest winner at Dillon Motor Speedway in 2023 at the age of twelve, the CARS Late Model Stock Tour, the Carolina Pro Late Model Series, and the All-Pro Limited Late Model Series.
+McKee has previously competed in series such as the CARS Pro Late Model Tour, where he became the series' youngest winner at Dillon Motor Speedway in 2023 at the age of twelve, the CARS Late Model Stock Tour, the Carolina Pro Late Model Series, and the All-Pro Limited Late Model Series.

 On January 16, 2025, it was announced that McKee had signed with Spire Motorsports as a development driver.
-In this deal, McKee is scheduled to run a partial schedule in the CARS Tour in the Late Model Stock Tour and the Pro Late Model Tour, where he would drive for Matt Piercy Racing, a full schedule in the Trans Am Series, where he would drive for Team SLR, and select races in the ARCA Menards Series.
+In this deal, McKee would run a partial schedule in the CARS Tour in the Late Model Stock Tour and the Pro Late Model Tour, where he would drive for Matt Piercy Racing, a full schedule in the Trans Am Series, where he would drive for Team SLR, and select races in the ARCA Menards Series.

+ARCA Menards Series

 On July 24, 2025, it was announced that McKee would make his debut in the ARCA Menards Series at Watkins Glen International, driving the No. 77 Chevrolet for Spire Motorsports.
-He will also make his debut in the ARCA Menards Series West for Spire at the season ending race at Phoenix Raceway.
-McKee started fourth at Watkins Glen, going on to win the race in his first career ARCA start.
+McKee started fourth in his debut race, going on to win the race in his first career ARCA start.
 He was the second-youngest winner in ARCA history at fifteen years and five days.
 On August 19, it was announced that McKee would run for Pinnacle Racing Group in the No. 82 Chevrolet for three races in ARCA, beginning at Madison International Speedway.

+In 2026, he ran part-time with PRG and won the ARCA / ARCA East combination races at Toledo and Iowa.
+In the main series standalone events, he won at Madison.

+ARCA Menards Series East

+On December 17, 2025, it was announced that McKee will run half of the ARCA Menards Series schedule, as well as full-time in the ARCA Menards Series East, driving the No. 77 for PRG.
+He won at Hickory, Rockingham and the ARCA / ARCA East combination races at Toledo and Iowa.
+At the season's end with a second-place finish at Bristol, he earned the 2026 ARCA Menards Series East championship title over Max Reaves.

+ARCA Menards Series West

+In 2025, would also make his debut in the ARCA Menards Series West for Spire at the season ending race at Phoenix Raceway.
+He would end up finishing fourth.
+The next year, he ran at Phoenix in the spring and finished runner-up to Carson Brown.